Financial Aid

 There is no impact if the student and parent already have an FSA ID.

-No, they do not need to create another StudentAid.gov Account, just ensure they are verified and ready to use when the FAFSA 2024-25 opens sometime in December 2023.
+No, they do not need to create another StudentAid.gov Account, just ensure they are verified and ready to use when the 2025-26 FAFSA opens in December 2024.

 Upcoming Financial Aid Deadlines